mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="13"></a>**#13** -- When asking for help, appeal to people's self-interest, never to their mercy or gratitude

 **Transgression**: The Poggio family turned against Prince Castruccio, and incited a rebellion in his absence; until the eldest member of the family cooled the tension and put things in order.
-On Castruccio's return, the old man went to make peace with the prince, where he tried rely on his "tidying up" and older favors; but within days, the whole family was executed.
+On Castruccio's return, the old man went to make peace with the prince, where he tried to rely on his "tidying up" and older favors; but within days, the whole family was executed.

 **Observance**: With the conflict between Corfu and Carthage brewing, both went to Athens to seek support, where Carthage appealed to their current alliance and the many benefits it provided in the past.
 Corfu, on the other hand, openly accepted that they had no past or present, but could offer a fleet of ships in the future that would be good for Athens; and Athens preferred the latter appeal overwhelmingly.